Mercimek Ahmed

 Mercimek Ahmed (Merjümek Ahmed ibn Ilyas; died after 1432) was an Ottoman author who flourished in the first third of the 15th century.
 He is principally known for translating the Persian Qabus-nama, written by the Ziyarid ruler Keikavus in 1082, into Old Ottoman.
 Mercimek's translation, which he completed in 1432, was simple, based on the spoken Turkish vernacular, and consisted of a mainly Turkish lexicon, but was written at a time when the Persianisation of Ottoman literature was underway.
 By the beginning of the 18th century, Mercimek's translation had come to be viewed as archaic and unsophisticated.
-As a result of 20th-century Turkish nationalist waves, which augmented the interest into the Turkic aspects of the Turkish language, his translation gained renewed appreciation.
+As a result of 20th-century Turkish nationalist waves, which augmented the interest in the Turkic aspects of the Turkish language, his translation gained renewed appreciation.

 Life

 In his translation, Mercimek mentions his own name three times.
 However, he is not attested in the pre-modern biographical and historical Ottoman literary works.
 In his translation, only very little information can be found regarding his life.
-He flourished in the first third of the 15th century, and appears to have been a servant or courtier of Ottoman Sultan Murad II (r.
+He flourished in the first third of the 15th century and appears to have been a servant or courtier of Ottoman Sultan Murad II (r.
 1421–1444).
-He was well educated in the traditional religious and secular education by the standards of his own time.
-He is viewed as a person that was apparently moderate in his habits; in his own writings he states that he never indulged in the "calamitous" habit of wine-drinking in the morning.
+He was well educated in traditional religious and secular education by the standards of his own time.
+He is viewed as a person who was moderate in his habits; in his writings, he states that he never indulged in the "calamitous" practice of wine-drinking in the morning.
 The work contains no information on how he obtained his unusual name, from Persian Marjumak, meaning "lentil".
 He died after 1432.